-Payer Access - With the ever-changing payer environment, we believe it is critical to maximize breadth of coverage as quickly as possible to not inhibit patient access to product.
+Payer Access.
+With the ever-changing payer environment, we believe it is critical to maximize breadth of coverage as quickly as possible to not inhibit patient access to product.
 We do this while working to negotiate the best possible contracts for us.
 Many commercial payers employ "new-to-market blocks" for newly launched products until the payers have the opportunity to make a coverage decision based upon their internal review of the product.
 When a product is not covered, the patient is responsible to pay the full price for the medication, which can significantly limit utilization of the product.
-As we seek to increase the number of lives coverage by commercial payers, it is our objective to continue to seek unrestricted coverage.
-As of December 31, 2020, we have obtained coverage for the majority of commercial payers by commercial payer lives for IMVEXXY and BIJUVA and continue to seek unrestricted coverage from the remaining commercial insurance plans that we have not yet contracted with to provide affordable access for patients.
-For IMVEXXY, we achieved unrestricted coverage with the top ten commercial payers of VVA products by commercial payer lives and we continue to sign new agreements with other payers to cover IMVEXXY.
-In addition, as of December 31, 2020, four of the top eight Medicare Part D payers of VVA products, based on covered lives, were adjudicating IMVEXXY.
-For BIJUVA, through December 31, 2020, we have achieved unrestricted coverage with nine of the top ten commercial payers of VMS products by commercial payer lives and we continue to sign new agreements with payers to cover BIJUVA.
-Although Medicare is a small percentage of the VMS market, as of December 31, 2020, two of the top six Medicare Part D payers of VMS products, based on covered lives, were adjudicating BIJUVA.
+As we seek to increase the number of lives covered by commercial payers, it is our objective to continue to seek unrestricted coverage.
+For IMVEXXY, through December 31, 2021, we achieved unrestricted coverage with the majority of the top nine commercial payers of VVA products by commercial payer lives, and as of December 31, 2021, we achieved unrestricted coverage with the majority of the top nine commercial payers of VMS products by commercial payer lives, and as of December 31, 2021, we achieved unrestricted coverage with the majority of the top nine commercial payers of VMS products by commercial payer lives, and as of December 31, 2021, 66% of the commercial payer market covered BIJUVA with unrestricted access under pharmacy benefits.
 For ANNOVERA, we believe that its unique characteristics will assist us in pursuing favorable commercial payer coverage, including only one pharmacy fill fee per year and no office visit or procedure fees.
-We have made substantial progress in achieving unrestricted access to ANNOVERA through commercial payers, including having achieved adjudication with six of the top ten commercial payers by commercial payer lives as of December 31, 2020, and we continue to pursue discussions with several of the country's largest commercial insurers to further expand coverage.
-As of December 31, 2020, approximately 62% of the commercial payer market covered ANNOVERA with unrestricted access under pharmacy benefits and approximately 74% covered ANNOVERA with step access.
+We have made substantial progress in achieving unrestricted access to ANNOVERA through commercial payers, and we continue to pursue discussions with several of the country's largest commercial insurers to further expand coverage.
+As of December 31, 2021, 66% of the commercial payer market covered ANNOVERA with unrestricted access under pharmacy benefits and 74% covered ANNOVERA with step access.